DivyaBirla19/CS6314/README.md

 4.ToDo List
 This practice work focuses on using jQuery, CSS and HTML to create a ToDo List dynamic web application.
 It follows guidelines and design contraints specified by the professor.

+5.Top 5 Baby Names:
+This practice work focuses on using PHP and MySQL to select form from form elements and create a table based on the query formed by the form element selections.
+For each query to the database the attributes- baby name, popularity ranking, gender and the year are matched and displayed in a tabular format.
+Order the names based on year, gender and ranking, respectively.

+6.Google Maps API:
+This practice worl focuses on javascrip geocoding for marking pharmacies on google maps for entered address.